Donald Duck Meets Vincent van Gogh

 If you step closer, you can see Wendy’s masterpiece even better.

-Sorry for the earlier chaos and I hope you enjoyed today’s visit the Between the Pages Museum of edible art!
+Sorry for the earlier chaos and I hope you enjoyed today’s visit to the Between the Pages Museum of edible art!
 You tour does not have to end here.
-There are over THREE THOUSAND pieces of edible art on display.
-Just click on one of the pictures bellow to continue your tour.
+There are over SIX THOUSAND pieces of edible art on display.
+Just click on one of the pictures below to continue your tour.

 If you must leave, the Between the Pages Museum of edible art is open 24 hours a day, 365 days a years, and charges no admission fee.
-Every day, we add at least one new item to our collection.
+We add at least one new item to our collection every week.
 So, please come back again and If you see something you love, please share it with your friends.